Non Toxic Cribs

 Nestig Crib

 Are Nestig cribs non-toxic?
-From a material health perspective, they are on par with Oeuf, Babyletto, and DaVinci.
+From a material health perspective, they are on par with Oeuf, Babyletto, and DaVinci and Delta.
 They have solid wood frames, but engineered wood for mattress support.
 I appreciated their disclosure that their cribs are painted and glued together with the Sayerlack brand of paints and adhesives, which are water-based.
 The finished crib meets GreenGuard GOLD standards, so It won’t off-gas excessively, but since Sayerlack doesn’t disclose its ingredients, I recommend a bumper pad to protect from lots of contact with the rails.

 Stokke Sleepi